ricko2001/Genealogy-scripts/RM -List citations for PersonID/ReadMe.txt

 Input is a single RIN number.
 Also called a PersonID The RIN can be entered at the console window as the script runs, or it can be specified in the RM-Python-config.ini file.

-Output is a alphabetically sorted list of source names and citation names attached -
+Output is an alphabetically sorted list of source names and citation names attached -
     to the specified person
     to facts attached to the person
     to names attached to the person